bbauska/CSS-Notes4Pros/README.md

 |-------------------|------------------------------------------------------------------|
 | 0                 | set margin to none. |
 | auto              | used for centering, by evenly setting values on each side units. |
-| (e.g. px)         | see parameter section in Units for a list of valid units.
+| units (e.g. px)   | see parameter section in Units for a list of valid units.
 | inherit           | inherit margin value from parent element.
 | initial           | restore to initial value. |